SamPlacette/yoink/README.md

-# Yoink!
+# Yoinkit!

-Yoink is a javascript lib enabling client apps running in the browser to download arbitrary content (both text and binary) to the user's file system.
+Yoinkit is a javascript lib enabling client apps running in the browser to download arbitrary content (both text and binary) to the user's file system.

 ## What it is

-The main Yoink method accepts four parameters:
+The main Yoinkit method accepts four parameters:

  * `data`: the content of the file to be downloaded
  * `encoding`: the encoding of the data; the only supported values